gabrielmfern/user-manager/README.md

 This project showcases a number of skills that are useful in software development:

 - Unit testing: the back-end API includes unit tests, which are fundamental for ensuring code quality and preventing regressions.
 - TypeScript: the front-end user interface was built using TypeScript, which helps ensure code quality and maintainability by catching errors at compile time rather than runtime.
 - React: the front-end user interface was built using React, which is currently the most popular frontend library and is widely used in industry.
+- Git and documentation: As demonstrated from this README and the whole github repo, this project also demonstrates my skills utilizing a somewhat *agile* git workflow to work with other developers and collaborate.
 - Python: the back-end API was built using Python, which is a versatile and widely-used programming language often used in web development.

 ## How to run the project?